Olivier-FONTAINE/Workplace-Attendance-Forecasting/README.md

 ## Repository structure

 The repository is structured that way:
-- [01 - Data Scraping from OpenDataParis] (01-Data%20Scraping/Data%20scraping%20from%20OpenDataParis.ipynb)
+- 01 - Data Scraping from OpenDataParis
 - 02 - Workplace Attendance dataset
 - 03 - Workplace Attendance Forecasting